babyinthesky/EventProcessor/README.md

     "obfuscated_data.xz" is a dataset with around 1.5 million events.

-  Optionally, the processor can check up for other dataset files with the same structure as "obfuscated_data.xz"
+    Optionally, the processor can check up for other dataset files with the same structure as "obfuscated_data.xz":
     From command line run "node main.js <filename>"